All Episodes

 No, it's not, but it's really a lot larger than that, Sean.

-Uh look, we've we utterly failed to uh develop a strategy to protect Ukraine.
+Look, we utterly failed to develop a strategy to protect Ukraine.

 That would have meant demonstrating to Vladimir Putin that it would be prohibitively costly to him in terms of spilled blood and treasure to invade Ukraine.

-But by the way, that was never gonna happen.
+That, even after Russia, by the way, that was never going to happen.

-And by the and I don't support, for example, American boots on the ground, but I think what you're saying is when when the manifesto of July twelfth came out that spelled out everything that Putin was planning to do, uh certainly effort should have been began in terms of arming the Ukrainians.
+And I don't support, for example, American boots on the ground, but I think what you're saying is when the manifesto of July 12th came out that spelled out everything that Putin was planning to do, certainly efforts should have began in terms of arming the Ukrainians.

 We never gave them enough javelins.

-Uh we didn't give them enough pant patriot uh anti-missile uh weapons or the harpoon anti-ship missiles.
+We didn't give them enough Patriot anti-missile weapons or the Harpoon anti-ship missiles.

 Those are things that Ukraine could use right now.